rainerbez/pdfchopper/README.md

 To install PDFChopper on a Debian-based system, you can create a Debian package.
 Here are the steps:

 1. Build the DEB file:
-   `dpkg-deb --build pdfchopper`
+   `dpkg-deb --build pdfchopper-deb`
-   You can also use the link [pdfchopper.deb](pdfchopper.deb) to download the pre-built DEB package.
+   You can also use the link [pdfchopper-deb.deb](pdfchopper-deb.deb) to download the pre-built DEB package.
 2. Install the package:
-   `dpkg -i pdfchopper.deb`
+   `dpkg -i pdfchopper-deb.deb`
 3. Run PDFChopper from the application menu or by executing `pdfchopper` in the terminal.
 4. Remove the package with:
    `dpkg -r pdfchopper`